webservco/sandbox/docs/Development/Environment/Docker/docker_php_composer_cli.md

 ### 1) Copy (snapshot) mode

 - Read comments / edit to customize: `.docker/config/php82-cli-copy/Dockerfile`
-- Use case: check project in isolation, without adding the vendor dir on local (avoid PHAN errors);
+- Use case: check project in isolation, without adding the vendor dir on local (avoid PHAN errors when project is used as a dependency in another project);
 - Files are copied into the container at build time (not updated in real-time);
 - Working on a "snapshot" done at the time of the build
 - Installs composer dependencies